lukeherczeg/GetTheBuggies/README.md

 _______________________________________________________________________________________________________________________________________

 ## Inspiration:
-My cat Koa, a beast of burden, was the entire inspiration for this project.
+My cat Koa, a beast of burden (and infinite love), was the entire inspiration for this project.
 She chases household items that she thinks are buggies!
 However, we both really wanted to make a 2d game that we could consider a complete work, and this was the most fun and adorable thing we could think of.
 ## What it does:
 It's a retro style, infinitely side-scrolling platformer!
 Though it's primary purpose is to provide you with entertainment, I find that it also invokes heavy feelings of *cuteness* as well.
 ## How we built it: